 Film noir fans will appreciate the first screen appearance of Charles McGraw as a horse groom who figures for a few minutes as a possible red herring.
 The future noir star has quite a few lines considering that he goes uncredited.
 He’d have to wait ’til the end of the war for his career to really take off.

 The KL Studio Classics Blu-ray of The Undying Monster shows what a difference HD can make for a transfer of a ‘run of the mill’ studio production.
 The image is really nice-looking, a showcase for John Brahm’s camera crane and Lucien Ballard’s lighting artistry.
 This is a minor movie with really impressive production values.

 New and highly listenable are a pair of audio commentaries from Tom Weaver.
 This picture gives the author something to sink his teeth into, after a couple of Kino disc commentaries where there weren’t enough interesting things to spread over sixty or seventy minutes of film.
-With help from his traditional cohorts David Schecter and Dr. Robert J. Kiss, plus the director’s daughter Sumishta Brahm, Weaver fills two full tracks with discussions of every aspect of the show.
+With help from his traditional cohorts David Schecter and Dr. Robert J. Kiss plus the director’s daughter Sumishta Brahm, Weaver fills two full tracks with discussions of every aspect of the show.
 I like where he points out a large printed number visible for a split second on the cyclorama of the big set.
 He also points out the crude rotoscope effect used to paste a werewolf head onto a ‘normal’ face for the final scene.
-That probably saved an entire makeup day for the production, but it looks awful.
-Amusingly, Tom Weaver openly admits that he has no affection for The Undying Monster and spends a lot of time criticizing it from every possible angle — yet the tracks remain cheerfully positive and his expertise gives us a lot of things to think about.
+That probably saved the production an entire makeup day but it looks awful.
+Amusingly, Tom Weaver openly admits that he has no affection for The Undying Monster and spends a lot of time criticizing it from every possible angle — yet the tracks remain cheerfully positive and his expertise gives us a lot to think about.